anthonylangsworth/OrderBot/doc/Development.md

 # Development

 ## Setup
 This project is currently hosted in Azure.
-Run the "Deploy" action to update the deployed version.
+Run the [Deploy](../../../actions/workflows/deploy.yml) action to update the deployed version.

 To setup locally:
 1. Install Docker Desktop.